SanzoVP/HoloWatcher/README.md

 ## Setup Instructions

 Make sure you have at least python 3.12.2 installed

+Have at least Windows 10 TH2 10586 for the funny colors otherwise good luck reading it

 ### Setting up YouTube API